• A hostile work environment includes conduct that would be "intimidating, hostile or offensive to reasonable people" according to the EEOC.

 A hostile work environment is created when anyone in the workplace commits any type of harassment, and this goes for a co-worker, a supervisor or manager, a contractor, client, vendor or visitor.
+To sue, you will need to file a complaint with the EEOC, which will investigate and issue you a "right to sue" notice if they find the claim has merit.
+You may also wish to consult an employment attorney.

 Nothing kills your motivation more than knowing that you’re stuck in a position and can’t find a way out.
 Perhaps you’ve tried to move up or find a lateral move with more interesting work at your company, but it never materializes.
 This squelches your enthusiasm and over time, you resent the work and the company.
 You feel trapped.

 If you work hard and your work is valued by the company, it feels good and motivates you to do your best work.
 If the opposite is the case, all your hard work goes unnoticed and unappreciated.
-Even worse, others could take credit for your work!
+Even worse, others could take credit for your work.
 That destroys your ambition and you begin to lose respect for yourself and your work.
-You’ve addressed this issue but it falls on deaf ears.
+You’ve addressed this issue, but it falls on deaf ears.

 There’s no collaboration or support from your boss or colleagues.
 Everyone has their own agenda and disregards your request to be more transparent and candid.
 People are always jockeying for the best position for themselves, including your boss who has never advocated for you.
-He/she has their own agenda and you’re not part of it.
+They have their own agenda and you’re not part of it.
 This cut-throat environment is toxic and it undermines your success.
 You constantly walk on eggshells as you try to navigate the hidden politics.
 It robs you of your energy and you notice that you’ve become more cynical and critical of others.
 Everyone gossips and it’s cliquey.
 It’s hard to separate yourself from this ugliness.

 There’s only one way to do things.
 The only accepted way to do things is what the boss says.
 The boss is always right and never make mistakes.
 No one is interested in hearing any other suggestions or ideas from you or anyone else.
 People who agree with the boss get promoted and people who even politely disagree are demoted or fired.
 This is called wrongful termination.
 This type of toxic workplace relationship with a supervisor results in mediocrity, and you never considered yourself mediocre.
 Is that what it takes to survive here?